wandb/wandb/docs/sdk/README.md

 This directory is meant as a current, code-grounded onboarding path for engineers and agents working on the W&B SDK.
 However, the source of truth is always the code in this repository.

-## Format

-These docs are plain GitHub-flavored Markdown:

-- Code references are relative links into this repository, without pinning to a commit hash.
-GitHub renders them as hyperlinks against the ref you are browsing, editors make them clickable, and agents can read the target path directly from a checkout.
-- Diagrams are Mermaid fences and hand-maintained SVGs, both rendered natively by GitHub.
-- References use file paths and symbol names rather than line numbers, since symbols survive refactors.
-To trace a symbol, search for it in the linked file.

 This is intentionally separate from the public W&B docs site.
 It is for SDK maintainers, contributors, and agents that need an architecture reference tied to the repo.

 ## Start here